What makes our training unique?

-Leena has been teaching for over a decade, and specializes in a blend of functional and dynamic movement, strength building and mindful alignment.
+Leena has been teaching since 2008, and specializes in a blend of functional and dynamic movement, strength building and mindful alignment.
 Leena is passionate about building rich learning communities and mentoring new teachers through Yoga Teacher Training and Restorative Yoga Teaching Programs.

 Leena has completed over 1,000 hours of training in Anusara Yoga and other alignment-based and vinyasa styles, functional anatomy, Ayurveda, Mindful Strength and teaching pedagogy.
 Her teachers and mentors include Christi-an Slomka, Meaghan Johnson, Darren Rhodes, Matthew Remski, Kathryn Bruni-Young and her co-teachers at The Branches.

 “Leena’s teaching is nuanced and layered: she builds upon key lessons in subtle and interconnecting ways.
 As a teacher trainer, her depth of knowledge and her commitment to ethical practice create a safe and engaging learning environment.” - Kate Parizeau, YTT 2018 Graduate

 YTT Program Director (ERYT®200)

 asana, pedagogy, history, philosophy

 Emma has been teaching since 2010, and specializes in teaching beginners and students in bigger bodies.
 Emma has completed over 700 hours of training with local and international teachers and continues to feed her own practice and zeal for teaching with ongoing study.
 She has also studied the Axis Syllabus, Contact Improvisation, and Functional Movement.
 Emma is a certified Yoga for Round Bodies™ teacher and is passionate about creating body-positive contexts that celebrate a diversity of abilities and sizes.

 “Emma's playful humour helps make big topics feel more accessible.
 Her sincere openness to new ideas and different approaches levels the playing field and fosters a learning space of compassion and curiosity.
 Her study of yoga history is personal, yet thorough, and this translates into creativity in her teaching.” - Rebecca Steiner, YTT 2018 Graduate